The Gaslamp & downtown area is one of the most frequent areas for a San Diego DUI Checkpoint.

 A San Diego checkpoint case does raise flags for several issues.
 First, there usually is not bad driving.
 Someone comes into a checkpoint.
 The officer asks a few questions and may smell some alcohol.
 They direct the driver to a secondary screening.
 If the drivers does this well….does that help show impairment or lack thereof?
 Following directions and performing functions is a sign you are not impaired.

 A part of a thorough San Diego DUI defense is to ensure the checkpoint is legal.
 Below is one of many cases that touches on the issue.

-As the summer continues it is key to be safe and smart.
+As the holidays come up it is key to be safe and smart.
 There is sure to be more San Diego DUI checkpoints before the year comes to an end.